thomas-buechler-ulm/gedmap/README.md

 Installation of the SDSL library. (https://github.com/simongog/sdsl-lite)

 # Installation
-First, if sdsl is not installed in your home directory, edit the PATHS file and set the correct path to sdsl-lite directory.

 	git clone https://github.com/thomas-buechler-ulm/gedmap/
 	cd gedmap
 	make gedmap

+First, if sdsl is not installed in your home directory, edit the PATHS file and set the correct path to sdsl-lite directory, before executing 'make'.
 This produces the executable 'gedmap'.

 ## Short description